 You will undertake administrative work associated with your clinical and other professional work.
 Adequate time and facilities for clinical administration, including appropriate office space, secretarial support and access to a personal computer, software and internet access, will be available.
-Home reporting stations can also be made available for flexible home working

 Supporting professional activities